-The time control is 90 minutes for 40 moves then 30 minutes to the end of the game, with a 30-second increment from move 1.
-Each team consists of five players, with four playing each match.
-Draw offers are not allowed until move 30.
-The standings are determined by match points, with 2 points for a win and 1 for a draw; then modified Sonneborn-Berger scores (match points of each opponent, excluding the opponent who scored the lowest number of match points, multiplied by the number of game points in the match against the opponent); then game points.
+The time control was 90 minutes for 40 moves then 30 minutes to the end of the game, with a 30-second increment from move 1.
+Each team consisted of five players, with four playing each match.
+Draw offers were not allowed until move 30.
+The standings were determined by match points, with 2 points for a win and 1 for a draw; then modified Sonneborn-Berger scores (match points of each opponent, excluding the opponent who scored the lowest number of match points, multiplied by the number of game points in the match against the opponent); then game points.

 Official site: http://batumi2018.fide.com/

 | page 1 of 127; games 1-25 of 3,173